mendixlabs/carousel/README.md

   * WidthUnits; Measurement for width percent,pixels or auto
   * Height; Height of the carousel
   * HeightUnits; Measurement for Height percent,pixels or auto
-* Behavior
+* Events
-  * On Click; What action to execute when image is clicked
+  * On click; Which event to execute
-  * Call Microflow; Microflow to execute when image is clicked
+  * Microflow; Microflow to execute when image is clicked
-  * Open Page; Page to open when image is clicked
+  * Page; Page to open when image is clicked
+  * Page settings; Open the page as In content, pop-up or blocking pop-up

 Source and [Sample project](https://github.com/mendixlabs/carousel/tree/master/test) at GitHub